 Several Ocala restaurants welcome dogs and two Radcliff and I enjoyed were Horse & Hounds Restaurant and Hungry Bear Drive-In.

 Horse & Hounds Restaurant fits the horse-theme of Ocala and our server was very accommodating to us.
-We sat on the outdoor patio and she brought Radcliff a bowl of water and some cbd for dogs in the form of treats, which he gobbled up.
-These are a non-toxic and more affordable than most treats, CBD can treat a lot of common problems your dog may have including, anxiety, cancer pain, arthritis and seizures.
-CBD for dogs contains absolutely zero amount of THC.
+We sat on the outdoor patio and she brought Radcliff a bowl of water and he slurped it up.
 There were many delicious choices to choose off the British-American-fare menu and I enjoyed a fresh spinach salad and the ooey, gooey shepherds pie.

 Since Hungry Bear Drive-In is, well, a drive-in (pull through) restaurant, I pulled up and chose a double cheese burger and onion rings.
 My meal was served with a Milkbone for Radcliff!

 What About Those Monkeys in Silver Springs State Park?

 The challenge of traveling with a dog is accepting he’s not welcomed everywhere and finding alternatives.
 This can include leaving him in the hotel room, finding a place to kennel him for the day, or finding dog-friendly attractions, which is what I did and resulted in experiences I probably would not have had otherwise.

 As for the monkeys, I never saw them, however, it’s estimated about a thousand monkeys are in Marion County and beyond.
 They are not native to Florida and were introduced into Silver Springs State Park in the 1930s by a river cruise operator who thought they would enhance the experience.
 They were placed on an island but swam across the river and settled in the woods.